tact-lang/tact/dev-docs/CONTRIBUTING.md

 The library is built by `yarn gen:stdlib` script into [stdlib.ts](../src/stdlib/stdlib.ts) file that holds base64 of all Tact and FunC sources in the library.
 Whenever source code of standard library was changed, a new `stdlib.ts` must be generated.

-Whenever CLI (or external tooling) needs to access source of standard library, it should initialize virtual filesystem from `stdlib.ts`.
-Accessing source of standard library directly is error-prone and discouraged.
-For example, standard library might not be found, if compiler is included as a library.
+Whenever CLI (or external tooling) needs to access the source of the standard library, it should initialize the virtual filesystem from `stdlib.ts`.
+Accessing the source of the standard library directly is error-prone and discouraged.
+For example, the standard library might not be found, if compiler is included as a library.

 ### Typechecker